Léon Degrelle: Incorporation in the Waffen-SS

 On 22 or 23 July 1944, Degrelle returned to the Legion as it was engaged in the Battle of Narva in Estonia.
 The Legion was depleted by the fighting and after the battle returned to Germany, where Degrelle was awarded the Knight's Cross with Oak Leaves on 25 August.
 On 18 September the Legion was expanded and renamed the 28th Waffen-SS Division and placed under Degrelle's acting command.
 To staff the Division, Degrelle now made service in the Legion mandatory for all Rexists, many of whom were fleeing the then-ongoing liberation of Belgium, and recruited French collaborators who had fled to Sigmaringen and the Spanish volunteers of the defunct Blue Legion.
-In December, the Legion was assigned an armored unit was moved back to the front in January 1945.
+In December, the Legion was assigned an armored unit, which was moved back to the front in January 1945.
 It was destroyed in battle by the Red Army at the Battle of the Oder–Neisse in April.